Becoming efficient at something means you’re flowing like water. You’re delivering what needs to be delivered. You’re nailing it.

 Reality is much more complicated than what we’ve imagined.

 Acceptance is the way to go — accept that we will temporarily lose efficiency at other things.
 And that’s ok.
-Sooner or later we’ll bounce back, back at our normal pace.
+Sooner or later we’ll bounce back — back to our normal pace.

 But how long?
 I don’t know.
 Nobody knows.